 Aug 25–Sept 1: Wellness Week

-In addition to the following workshops and retreats, there will be offerings of yoga and other wellness practices by people in our Unicamp community.
+During this week there will be offerings of yoga and other wellness practices by people in our Unicamp community.
 Registered Massage Therapist Ayelet Grosbein will be available to offer massages, including 7am Sunrise Treatments.
 To book, contact email@example.com.

 Sept 13–15: Young Adult Retreat (Camp is closed for this private rental)